-WCU offers the following programs:
+WCU offers the following undergraduate program:

-- Master of Arts in Religion (MAR) - Bachelor of Arts in Business Administration (BABA) - Bachelor of Science in Computer Science (BSCS) - Certificate in Pattern Making and Sewing (PMS)
+- Bachelor of Arts in Business Administration (BABA) - Bachelor of Science in Computer Science (BACS)

-Undergraduate Program Admission Requirements
+Undergraduate Admission Requirements

-Admission requirements for prospective students applying for the undergraduate program are as follows:
+Admission requirements for prospective students applying for the undergraduate program are as the followings:

-- 1. Completed and Signed Online Admission Application Form on the website (https://wcuniversity.edu). - 2. \$200.00 of Application Fee (Non-refundable). - 3.
-Two (2) Passport sized color photos. - 4.
+- 1. Completed and Signed Online Admission Application Form on the website (https://wcuniversity.edu) - 2. \$200.00 of Application Fee (Non-refundable). - 3.
+Two (2) Passport sized color photos - 4.
 Original High School Diploma, or equivalent, or Self-Attestation. - 5.
 Copy of Driver's license, Birth Certificate, Social Security Card (Optional), and Permanent Resident Card or Copy of U.S. Passport (For Resident only).